 As always, when buying used, look for signs of wear and tear.
 Check for discoloration, brittleness, damage, and so on.
 Make sure to ask the seller when they bought the mask, what they used it for, how they took care of it, and how long it’s been kept in storage.
 Assuming it passes your quality checks, there could still be a dealbreaker.

 Another important consideration is fit.
-If the mask can stay on your face without straps while you’re inhaling through your nose, that means it has an airtight seal on your face and it also means it has a watertight seal.
-That’s a great sign.
+If the mask skirt is pressed against your skin, that means that is fits your face and is more likely to have a watertight seal.
+You won’t know for sure until you test it, but that’s a great sign.
 Then, if the mask is listed at a good price (or if you’re good at haggling), you just got a solid mask at a huge discount.

 From the seller’s perspective, a long-lasting mask means that you can literally use it for years and then recoup some of the costs sometime later.
 By following the maintenance tips in this article, selling your old dive mask becomes a viable option.